PatrickSt1991/Roomba-VirtualWall-ESP32/README.md

 IR LED with it's positive leg connected via a current-limiting resistor(220 Ohm or similar) to the +3.3v, and it's negative leg to Pin5 (you can choose any other if you want, check esp32 pinout)

+I'm using 2x 18650 Batteries giving a voltage of 8.28 which I bring down to 3.4ish with a step-down converter.

 If you wish to measure the battery status:

 <table>